All Products

 Configure audit alert rules

 • DSC provides default audit alert rules for assets, including database audit alert rules, OSS audit alert rules, and MaxCompute audit alert rules.
 You can also create custom audit alert rules.
-After audit alert rules are enabled, DSC can identify abnormal activities, data leaks, vulnerabilities, and SQL injections in assets based on audit logs.
+After audit alert rules are enabled, DSC can identify abnormal activities, data leaks, vulnerabilities, and SQL injections in data assets based on audit logs.
 For more information, see Configure and enable audit alert rules.

 References